JTakefman/jtakefman_honours_project_300171459/README.md

 ## Compiling the Examples

-To compile all the example programs, run the following from within the container:
+To compile all the example programs, run the following.

   ```
   $ cd ~/jtakefman_honours_project_300171459